 The question of how to roll out new digital tools to your team is a key one because without buy-in from your employees, the money and effort spent attempting to bring about efficiency can instead cause a blockage.

-“If a project doesn’t have buy-in and support from C-level executives, as well as specific department leaders, it’s hard to get employees on board and hard to know who is in charge when leadership questions arise.”
+“Without the backing of C-level executives and department leaders for proposed efficiency-enhancing initiatives, it’s hard to get employees on board and harder still to know who’s in charge when leadership questions arise.”

 12. Don’t Underestimate the Role of HR